 Setting off on an entrepreneurial career often feels like venturing into wild and unfamiliar territory.
-Exploring Entrepreneurship (2nd Ed) is your personal guide to the journey – it helps you tackle key practical challenges and encourages a deeper appreciation of the people and places you encounter along the way.
+Exploring Entrepreneurship 2nd Edition (2017) is your personal guide to the journey – it helps you tackle key practical challenges and encourages a deeper appreciation of the people and places you encounter along the way.

 Authored by Professor Richard Blundel (The Open University) and Professor Nigel Lockett (Lancaster University) and and Professor Catherine Wang (Brunel University London).
 Published by Sage Publishing.

 “I am delighted with the way the book integrates practice and theory.
 As a serial entrepreneur and academic, I recognise the value which both bring to understanding enterprise.”
 Said Nigel.
 “I am particularly grateful to the entrepreneurs who agreed to be interviewed for the book and video cases.
 For me they bring it alive.”

 Exploring Entrepreneurship offers a fresh and contemporary approach to this popular subject area, combining academic rigour and critical reflection with practical relevance.
 It is supported by an extensive Online Resource Centre.